rbjoergensen/vue-on-vite/Readme.md

 To build the app run `npm run build`.
 The output will be placed in the `dist` folder.

-To upload to S3 and test the site online run `.\.pipelines\s3sync.ps1` and visit the site at http://cotv-vue-test.s3-website.eu-central-1.amazonaws.com/
+To upload to S3 and test the site online run `.\.pipelines\s3sync.ps1`.
+Visit the site at [http://cotv-vue-test.s3-website.eu-central-1.amazonaws.com/](http://cotv-vue-test.s3-website.eu-central-1.amazonaws.com/).